Adithyanathkv/Project---bestbuy.com/README.md

  <ol>◉ CSS : 19.5%</ol>
  <ol>◉ This report is given from the GitHub of total percentages of the coding languages.
 So, Now we explain our projects.</ol>
   </ul>

-  -If you want to visit our project then just click on the link given below:
+  If you want to visit our project then just click on the link given below:
  [Project Netlify link](https://determined-dijkstra-376c37.netlify.app/)

 If you want to read our blog then visit the :
  [medium link](https://medium.com/@adithyanathmite/best-buy-website-clone-project-masai-school-c0b48e65dbd)